 Weekly Schedule Planners

-The Latest Canva Pro Feature – Canva Content Planner
+Canva Graphic Design Pro Feature – Canva Content Planner

 This is a massive 2021 improvement over the previous versions of Canva.
 A content planner is a must-have feature for content creators and influencers, especially those on social media.

-In the past, you would have to download a Canva design, and use another content planner, like Later or Tailwind to share them on social media platforms.
+In the past, you would have to download a Canva design and use another content planner, like Later or Tailwind, to schedule your posts.